Verb of fearing

 In Latin grammar, a verb of fearing is one that pertains to fear or concern (often timeo, terreor, metuo, and vereor).
 This set of verbs is grammatically notable because it inverts the sense of a following purposive clause, at least relative to the intuition of speakers of many non-Latin languages.

+Usage

-Verbs of fearing can be used three different ways: fear of a person or thing, fear of performing an action and fear of an event occurring.
+Verbs of fearing can be used in three different ways: fear of a person or thing, fear of performing an action and fear of an event occurring.